 Independence is its own reward

 The Center for Accessible Living is Kentucky’s first Independent Living Center.
-With offices located in Louisville and Murray, its services span the entire state of Kentucky.
+With offices located in Louisville, Murray, and Covington, its services span the entire state of Kentucky.
 The Center for Accessible Living (CAL) is a private, non-profit 501 (c)(3) organization.

 CAL is a disability rights and resource center for people with disabilities, governed by people with disabilities.
 Services are offered to individuals with all types of disabilities.
 Our experienced staff provides information, advocacy and services that create opportunities for people with disabilities to live as independently as possible.